 All Southwest Tech students are eligible to participate in the new Trap Shooting Team

-Southwest Tech completed its first full season.
-The team was made up of sixteen shooters and competed in three collegiate shoots in Iowa and the Scholastic Clay Target Program collegiate nationals in Ohio.
-Practice was held at the Muscoda Sportsman’s Club for eight weeks during the months of September and October and another four weeks in March and April.
+Southwest Tech completed its first full season during the 2016/2017 school year.
+The team was made up of sixteen shooters and competed in three collegiate shoots in Iowa and the Scholastic Clay Target Program's (SCTP) collegiate nationals in Ohio.
+Practice was held at the Muscoda Sportsman’s Club during the Fall and Spring seasons.

 Meet the Coaches